offthedial/site/src/pages/idtga/rules.md

 If there's are complaints about lag from at least 3 people on the same team or 1 person from each team, teams are required to switch hosts to someone on the opposing team. *Note that with Splatoon 3, it has been noted that some lag is normal, and may not be based on the host so please keep this in mind*.

 ## Ending the Game Early
-As of the current patch (1.1.2), anyone in the match can end the room.
+In the current version of the game, anyone in the match can end the room.
 So because of this, some extra rules have been applied.
 - If a misuse has occured, the team that has done the act will have that entire round set against them as 3-0.
 - If a second misuse occurs again by the same player, that player forced to dropout (with regular dropout rules applying)
 - If a second misuse ocurs again by someone in the same team, the entire team will be disqualified from the tournament.